yung666666/my_travel_time_map/README.md

     voila "map_Final.ipynb"
     ```

-    This will launch a local server, and you can view your app in a web browser at http://localhost:8866.
+    This will launch a local server, and you can view the app in a web browser at http://localhost:8866.

 ## Deployment via mybinder.org